abrahamwoubie/Summer_School_RL/schedule.md

 Second week tutoring sessions will be held in:

 * Joensuu: Monday and Wednesday-Friday in AU204.
 Tuesday in AG108.
-* Kuopio: Monday-Friday in SN203
+* Kuopio: Monday-Friday in SN203.
+There will also be a lecture by Mikko Hiltunen on 21.8 at 10-10.45 in SN203.